 A highly innovative, collaborative research project with the University of Surrey and funded by a grant from the UK's SPace Research and Innovation Network for Technology (SPRINT).

-This project will develop a method for mapping maize crops in Afghanistan in past crop cycles, without the need for ground truth data, using satellite imagery and knowledge of the nature of maize growth and climate variables.
+This project developed a method for mapping maize crops in Afghanistan in past crop cycles, without the need for ground truth data, using satellite imagery and knowledge of the nature of maize growth and climate variables.

 Using remotely sensed satellite data, the project will develop signatures for the maize crop based on its phenology and the local meteorological measurements.
 These signatures will be used to identify this crop at scale across the north of Afghanistan